buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 └── package.toml
 ```

-In these cases, the expected output will be similar to:
+In these cases: We expect `pack` to keep doing what is doing today, but with the warning messages we mentioned above to
+let end users know things are changing.

 ```bash
 pack buildpack package <buildpack> --config ./package.toml --publish